-- Semi-private room and board (private room when determined to be Medically Necessary by a Participating Provider); - Physician's services including surgeons, anesthesiologists and medical consultants; - Hospital specialty services including the use of the operating room and the recovery room, anesthesia, inpatient drugs, X-ray, laboratory, radiation therapy and nursery care for newborns; - Medical, surgical and cardiac intensive care; - Private-duty nurse when prescribed by a Participating Provider; - Blood transfusion services; - Rehabilitative services including physical therapy, speech therapy and occupational therapy, if required incident to an admission for Covered Services and determined to be Medically Necessary; - Respiratory therapy, cardiac rehabilitation and pulmonary rehabilitation, if required incident to an admission for Covered Services, determined to be Medically Necessary and determined to lead to continued improvement of the Member's condition.
+- Semi-private room and board (private room when determined to be Medically Necessary by a Participating Provider); - Physician's services including surgeons, anesthesiologists and medical consultants; - Hospital specialty services including the use of the operating room and the recovery room, anesthesia, inpatient drugs, X-ray, laboratory, radiation therapy, enteral formula for Members requiring tube feeding and nursery care for newborns; - Medical, surgical and cardiac intensive care; - Private-duty nurse when prescribed by a Participating Provider; - Blood transfusion services; - Rehabilitative services including physical therapy, speech therapy and occupational therapy, if required incident to an admission for Covered Services and determined to be Medically Necessary; - Respiratory therapy, cardiac rehabilitation and pulmonary rehabilitation, if required incident to an admission for Covered Services, determined to be

+Medically Necessary and determined to lead to continued improvement of the Member's condition.

 Inpatient Transgender Surgery: Inpatient transgender surgery requires Prior Authorization from WHA.

-Transgender surgery and services related to the surgery that are authorized by WHA are subject to a combined Inpatient and Outpatient lifetime benefit maximum of \$75,000 for each Member.
 WHA covers certain transgender surgery and services related to the surgery to change a Member's physical characteristics to those of the opposite gender.

 Travel expense reimbursement is limited to reasonable expenses for transportation, meals and lodging for the Member to obtain authorized surgical consultation, transgender reassignment surgical procedure(s) and follow-up care, when the authorized surgeon and facility are located more than 200 miles from the Member's Primary Residence.
 The transportation and lodging arrangements must be arranged by or approved in advance by WHA.
 Reimbursement excludes coverage for alcohol and tobacco.
 Food and housing expenses are not covered for any day a Member is not receiving authorized transgender reassignment services.
-Travel expenses are included in the \$75,000 lifetime benefit maximum.